 The colors were adopted by the Army of the Three Guarantees during the War of Independence, which aimed to defend Mexican religion, independence, and unity.

 Mexico's flag as it is today was adopted in 1968, though a very similar flag had been in use since 1821.
 Originally the green represented independence, white represented religion, and red the union of Americans and Europeans, but during the secularization of the country under President Benito Juarez (who was president of Mexico from 1858 to 1872) the meanings of the colors were adapted to represent hope (green), unity (white), and the blood of the national heroes (red).

 The Mexican Coat of Arms

 When the Mexican flag is displayed, Mexicans stand at attention with their right arm placed in a salute over their chests with the hand flat and palm facing downward.
-In schools, Mexican children are taught to recite the oath to the flag (Juramiento a la Bandera) which is the following:
+In schools, Mexican children are taught to recite the oath to the flag (Juramiento a la Bandera):

 ¡Bandera de México!